mike99mac/nagios-doc/README.md

 The Nagios plugins are now built and installed.

 ### Update Nagios Apache file
-Now that Nagios and the plugins are installed, the Apache configuration file needs to be updated.
+Now that Nagios and the plugins are installed, the Apache configuration file can be updated to point to the Nagios home page anc the ``cgi-bin/`` directory.

 - Edit the file:
 ```